digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   Divides the first decimal by the second one and rounds the result according the rounding mode.
 The scale of the output is given by the second argument.
-If the result cannot be represented exactly in at most ``precision`` digits, the result is rounded to ``precision`` accordingly the ``roundingMode`` as follows:
+If the result cannot be represented exactly at the given scale, the result is rounded accordingly the ``roundingMode`` as follows:

-  - ``'RoundingCeiling'`` : Rounds towards positive infinity.
+  - ``'ROUNDING_CEILING'`` : Rounds towards positive infinity.

-  - ``'RoundingFloor'`` : Rounds towards negative infinity
+  - ``'ROUNDING_FLOOR'`` : Rounds towards negative infinity

-  - ``'RoundingDown'`` : Rounds towards towards zero
+  - ``'ROUNDING_DOWN'`` : Rounds towards towards zero

-  - ``'RoundingUp'`` : Round towards away from zero
+  - ``'ROUNDING_UP'`` : Round towards away from zero

-  - ``'RoundingHalfDown'`` : Round towards the nearest neighbor unless both neighbors are equidistant, in which case round towards zero.
+  - ``'ROUNDING_HALF_DOWN'`` : Round towards the nearest neighbor
+    unless both neighbors are equidistant, in which case round towards zero.

-  - ``'RoundingHalfEven'`` : Rounds towards the nearest neighbor unless both neighbors are equidistant, in which case round towards the even neighbor.
+  - ``'ROUNDING_HALF_EVEN'`` : Rounds towards the nearest neighbor
+    unless both neighbors are equidistant, in which case round towards the even neighbor.

-  - ``'RoundingHalfUp'`` : Round towards the nearest neighbor unless both neighbors are equidistant, in which case round away from zero.
+  - ``'ROUNDING_HALF_UP'`` : Round towards the nearest neighbor unless
+    both neighbors are equidistant, in which case round away from zero.

-  - ``'RoundingUnnecessary'`` : Throw if the exact result cannot be represented.
+  - ``'ROUNDING_UNNECESSARY'`` : Throw if the exact result cannot be represented.

   Throws an ``ArithmeticError`` if the output is not a valid BigNumeric.

 * ``SCALE_BIGNUMERIC : 'BigNumeric' → 'Int64'``

-  return the scale of the BigNumeric
+  Returns the scale of the BigNumeric

 * ``PRECISION_BIGNUMERIC : 'BigNumeric' → 'Int64'``

-  return the precision of the BigNumeric
+  Returns the precision of the BigNumeric

 * ``TO_TEXT_BIGNUMERIC : 'BigNumeric' → 'Text'``